tannewt/wa-law.org/bill/2021-22/sb/5352/1/README.md

 23. **Employees who exercise the opt out provision created in section 2 of this act**.

+## Section 5
+> This section adds a new section to an existing chapter [41.35](/rcw/41_public_employment_civil_service_and_pensions/41.35_washington_school_employees_retirement_system.md).
+Here is the [modified chapter](rcw/41_public_employment_civil_service_and_pensions/41.35_washington_school_employees_retirement_system.md) for context.

+Employees with no prior service in one of the retirement systems listed in RCW 41.50.030 who are age 60 or older when newly hired shall be given the opportunity to opt out of participation in the school employees' retirement system.
+This decision must be made prior to the first date the employer would be required to report the employee to the department as a plan member.
+Employees who opt out of plan membership under this chapter will make no contributions toward the retirement system, and will not be eligible for retirement benefits.
+Any employee offered this choice who does not make an affirmative decision becomes a plan member as determined in this chapter.

+## Section 6
+> This section adds a new section to an existing chapter [41.35](/rcw/41_public_employment_civil_service_and_pensions/41.35_washington_school_employees_retirement_system.md).
+Here is the [modified chapter](rcw/41_public_employment_civil_service_and_pensions/41.35_washington_school_employees_retirement_system.md) for context.

+Employers of employees who opt out of school employees' retirement system plan participation under this chapter will continue to make retirement contributions toward the normal cost under RCW 41.45.155(3) and unfunded actuarial liability under RCW 41.45.150(5) based on that employee's salary as though the employee had chosen to join the school employees' retirement system.

 ## Section 7
 > This section modifies existing section [41.35.030](/rcw/41_public_employment_civil_service_and_pensions/41.35_washington_school_employees_retirement_system.md).
 Here is the [modified chapter](rcw/41_public_employment_civil_service_and_pensions/41.35_washington_school_employees_retirement_system.md) for context.